OWASP/www-chapter-baku/index.md

 ## Speakers & Supporters
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application and software security.
-Please contact Azar Alili if you would like to present at one of our chapter meetings, or if you have some virtual resources to donate (e.g., CTF ranges, online training, etc.).
+Please contact <a href="azar.alili@owasp.org">Azar Alili<\a> if you would like to present at one of our chapter meetings, or if you have some virtual resources to donate (e.g., CTF ranges, online training, etc.).

 Chapters are led by local leaders in accordance with the [Chapters Policy](/www-policy/operational/chapters).
 Financial contributions should only be made online using the authorized online donation button.